Find Any File is Shareware

 How can I print the results?

-How to I move found items to a different folder?
+How do I move found items to a different folder?

 What can the root mode (Find All) find that the normal Find won't?